Chicken Quesadillas

 shredding the chicken on a cutting board

-Off the heat, add the shredded chicken and any juices that have accumulated on the plate/cutting board to the finished sauce and stir until evenly combined.
+Step 6: Combine chicken and sauce.
+Off the heat, add the shredded chicken and any juices to the sauce and stir until evenly combined.
 Transfer the chicken mixture to a plate, reserving half to refrigerate or freeze for another meal.
-Clean the skillet and return to the stove.

-When the cheese is mostly melted, fold the tortilla over to cover the filling and form a half-moon shape.
-Cook until the tortilla is crisp and golden and the cheese is melted, adjusting the heat as necessary, 1 to 2 minutes per side.
+Once the cheese is mostly melted, fold the tortilla over to form a half-moon.
+Cook until crispy and golden, 1 to 2 minutes per side.

 You May Also Like